Univ-Wyo-Education/S22-1010/homework/02/Assignment-2-Calulating-in-Python.raw.md

 	returns inches, so you need to devide by 12, then by 5280 to get miles.

-Write up your answers in a text file (not Microsoft Word, or .pdf).
+Write up your answers in a text file , `homework2.txt` , using Visual Studio Code. (not Microsoft Word, or .pdf).

+Turning your answers, and the code you developed and tested.